So much information to sort through! So many people from different organizations to share information with!

 - Organizing necessary information and documents

-Some of the samples we’ll look at today serve one or the other of these functions in great detail.
+Some of the free portfolio samples we’ll look at today serve one or the other of these functions in great detail.
 Other samples address both functions in a more general way.

 You’ll also notice that some of the portfolios focus on one particular transition goal – like employment or postsecondary education.
 Others are more holistic, considering every aspect of a young persons’ life.